pensjonatus/flash-fiction/blog/the-feeder.md

 ---
-title: 'The feeder'
+title: The feeder
 date: '2023-06-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, so how's that feeder working out for you?"